enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 To narrow the scope and ensure a focused development effort, the team decided to target a single, widely supported hardware platform rather than attempting to support multiple device types.
 The chosen architecture was based on the ESP32 with LoRaWAN support.
 Specifically, the ESP32-S3 XIAO [33] board was selected as the target device.
 This board is based on the popular ESP32-S3 chip, which is well-suited for IoT applications due to its performance, integrated wireless features, and strong community support.
 Its compact form factor and affordability also make it ideal for rapid prototyping and testing.

 ### Browser Serial APIs
 A focused investigation was conducted to evaluate available browser APIs for programming an ESP32 device over USB/serial directly from the browser.
-Among these, Web Serial—currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave—is the most practical option for flashing ESP32 devices without requiring additional software installation [28].
+Among these, Web Serial, currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave, is the most practical option for flashing ESP32 devices without requiring additional software installation [28].

 Several alternative APIs were also considered:
 - **WebUSB** provides low-level USB access but requires custom USB descriptors and is likewise limited to Chromium-based browsers, excluding Firefox and Safari [29].